Book Review:

 Fito de la Parra was born and raised in Mexico.
 The

-book tells of his upbringing and his musical history in the
+book tells of his upbringing and his part in the early rock

-& roll in Mexico called "Rock 'n' Roll Made in Mexico-
+roll in Mexico, "Rock 'n' Roll Made in Mexico-

 From Evolution to Revolution."
 Fito followed his